bruchansky/immersions/README.md

     *    "mode" parameter is the navigation mode:
         *   'arc' is the default navigation.
         *   'dvp' is a universal camera navigation with information for development such as current position and positions of each mesh (displayed in the development console).
-        *    'capture' mode hides all stands, useful for for video and image captures.
+        *    'screenshot' mode hides all stands, useful for for video and image captures.
     *   "mute" parameter is false by default, useful when developing.
     *    "dest" parameter is like an html anchor but in VR, it goes directly to the stand with the name specified (to be used only for development atm).